ecstatic-morse/blag/content/posts/quantifier-elimination.md

 $$

 Unfortunately, our theory does not permit logical negation.
-In fact, as I'll describe later, it cannot as long as we want QE.
+In fact, as I'll show later, it *cannot* (as long as we want QE).
 Luckily, due to the limits we've imposed, we can construct a separate algorithm for eliminating universal quantifiers.
 We will take the same approach as for existential quantifiers by splitting the bounds on a quantified variable into upper and lower ones and